slavrd/tfev4-aws-install/terraform/README.md

 * `network` - network resources needed for the PTFEv4 installation.
 A VPC, S3 access point for it and private and public subnets.
 Details on what the module does are in its [readme](./network/README.md).

+* `key-pair` - can create a key pair for the PTFE EC2 instance.
+Can also be disabled in case an externally created key pair should be used.
+Details on what the module does are in its [readme](./key-pair/README.md).

 ## Usage

 This directory contains the Terraform code that ties the sub modules together.
 Each sub module can also be used individually by going to its sub directory.